65 Worked Examples: Anatomy, Regulations & Structures

 Close up of the geodesic airframe of the Vickers Wellington bomber.

 • This photograph shows a geodetic (sometimes called geodesic) airframe.
 It is a lattice or “basket-weave” construction type with tremendous strength.
-However, it is a rare type of construction, but it has been used for some dirigibles.
-British aeronautical engineer Barnes Wallis popularized it in the 1930s and 1940s for several aircraft, including the Wellington bomber (as in this photo), a very successful British aircraft during WW2.
+Although it is a rare type of construction, it has been used for some dirigibles.
+British aeronautical engineer Barnes Wallis popularized it in the 1930s and 1940s for several aircraft, including the Wellington bomber (as in this photo), a very successful British aircraft during WWII.

 Worked Example #13